 Friends would visit and comment ‘you really should share this and start a tourist operation’ … so we did!
 And Casa Lavanda was born.
 For 10 years we opened every summer.
-We upgraded and added a commercial kitchen to a historic quaint 100 year old barn.
+We upgraded and added a commercial kitchen to an historic quaint 100 year old barn.
 We were so fortunate to have lovely Fe take control of the café.
 She had just returned from her OE and catering in Italy.
 Her coffee, paninis and platters resulted in Casa Lavanda becoming quite the happening place.
 Visitors enjoyed wandering the fields and then relaxing in the landscaped garden after ordering coffee, food and wine from the café.
 Local artists were able to display their artwork in the gallery and musicians entertained.

-We recognised the opportunity to make products using the oil and soon handcream, soaps, lotions and balms were sold in the gallery too.
+We recognised the opportunity to make products using the pure essential oil and soon handcream, soaps, lotions and balms were sold in the gallery too.
 Busloads of tourists visited and it was a privilege to meet people from all parts of the world.
 Our little dog Gabby became a star attraction and was adept at photo bombing whenever she spotted someone taking photos.
 She thought all the visitors had come to see her and didn’t hesitate to dance (beg) near the tables when visitors were enjoying their food.
 They were happy days!